- Acceptable Use Policy and User Agreement

 Franklin & Marshall College faculty, staff, students, student employees, and volunteers who use mobile or remote devices are responsible for all institution data, which is stored, processed and/or transmitted via that device, and for following the security requirements set forth in this policy.
 Any device that does not meet the requirements specified in this policy may not be used to access or store any College data that is classified as Sensitive or Confidential.

 Whenever practical, elements of this policy will be enforced via centrally administered technological controls.
+Where technological controls are not available, administrative controls from the Student College Life Manual, Faculty Handbook, Employee Relations Policies, College policies generally, local, state, and federal laws shall be followed.
 Franklin & Marshall College may request proof of compliance from any user of a Mobile or Remote device for any policy issues that cannot be automatically managed or enforced.

 Section 2: Definitions